whitefusionhq/ellisflutes_site/_jekyll/_products/EboniteBriarXiao.md

 For players unfamiliar with ebonite, I strongly encourage you to read [my blog entry on the subject](http://ellisflutes.com/blog/what-is-ebonite).
 It is a truly amazing material for woodwinds of all kinds, and it is all-natural (not plastic or synthetic).
 Waterproof, stable and demonstrating superior acoustic properties.

-Making ebonite is as much art as science, and colored ebonite is very expensive (but worth it!).
-The cost for materials alone for a flute of this size is $150, so the price of the flute reflects this.
+Making ebonite is as much art as science, and colored ebonite is very expensive (but worth it!), and the finishing process is much more labor intensive than wood.
+The extra cost for materials and labor is reflected in the price of these flutes.

 Enjoy the talented Scott August performing an original composition on one of my xiao in C/F!